200sx/devops-challenge-iac/README.md

 ### Choice of AWS Service
-AWS Secrets Manager is the best choice for providing an environment for configuring, and retrieving secrets on a needs basis.
+**AWS Secrets Manager** is the best choice for providing an environment for configuring, and retrieving secrets on a needs basis.
 Reasons it was used;

-- Automated keystore rotation (if required) and password generation
+- Automated keystore rotation and password generation can be used for end-to-end automated secrets control
 - Alike KMS, RBAC can be implemented per-secret for fine-grained access controls for IAM users/roles
 - API calls to retrieve secrets are logged in CloudTrail, useful for alerting and monitoring purposes
+    - Logs of Lambdas used for key rotation are also logged in CloudWatch for observability
 - If required, Secrets can be shared Cross Account as well

 Other tools that could be possibly considered were listed below for completions sake
 - SM Parameter Store -> used to store unencrypted K/V pairs such as configuration values, offers no features for security
 - KMS -> used mainly to store encryption keys for AWS services, does not offer tooling for Secrets Management or Rotation
 - S3 -> used to store files, not helpful services to maintain and manage secrets.
 Please don't use this to store secrets.